st3nv/st3nv.github.io/mixsiar.md

 ### MixSIAR model description

 **Stock BC**, Jackson AL, Ward EJ, Parnell AC, Phillips DL, and Semmens BX.
 2018.
-Analyzing mixing systems using a new generation of Bayesian tracer mixing models. *PeerJ Preprints* 6:e26884v1 [https://doi.org/10.7287/peerj.preprints.26884v1](https://doi.org/10.7287/peerj.preprints.26884v1)
+Analyzing mixing systems using a new generation of Bayesian tracer mixing models. *PeerJ* 6:e5096. [https://doi.org/10.7717/peerj.5096](https://doi.org/10.7717/peerj.5096)

 ### Questions about how to use MixSIAR?